 Today that buttressed ONET framework is usable for new tool development, including the deconstruction of exams, courses, and resumés into competencies, and the mapping of those competencies to jobs, courses, and people.
 One caveat is that all current competency-parsing algorithms require inputs containing verbs indicating what the user/student/examinee can do, rather than just nouns indicating a subject or topic.
-This is because a complete competency framework must include not only "know" competencies writing
+This is because a complete competency framework must include not only "know" competencies (knowledge) but also "do" competencies (skills).
+For educational institutions, this trans-

-DEPARTMENT OF LABOR NESSASSARY SKILLS (ORIGNAL REPORT 1991) SCANS Foundation Skills Basic Skills Reading Writing
+DEPARTMENT OF LABOR NESSASSARY SKILLS (ORIGNAL REPORT 1991) SCANS Foundation Skills Basic Skills